LaunchCodeEducation/technical-analyst-curriculum/content/Day-7/_index.md

 This document describes the behaviors and interactions of the applications we use in business.
 Physical and logical diagrams are used to help design the applications.
 The physical and logical diagrams are also used as reference points when troubleshooting common problems with the network.
 These diagrams are a great starting point for us to get familiar with the applications we support.

+{{% notice green "Protip" "rocket" %}}
-**Pro Tip:** Always ask for a logical or physical application diagram when working a technical support role.
+Always ask for a logical or physical application diagram when working a technical support role.
 The Open Systems Interconnection (OSI) Model is a conceptual framework that _standardizes_ the functions of networking or telecommunications into seven distinct layers.
+{{% /notice %}}

 1. Physical ( Layer 1)
 2. Data Link ( Layer 2)